open-ortho/fhir2dicom4ortho/README.md

 1. `poetry update` to update all dependencies;
 2. Run all tests and fix issues caused by update dependecies;
 3. Continue development;

+### requirement.txt

+The `requirements.txt` file is only used for Dependabot, which i think works off of that and not `poetry.lock`.
+However, the project's dependencies are managed by poetry.

+Building a new docker image should trigger the generation of a new `requirements.txt`, which you should then safely commit.

 <!-- LICENSE -->
 ## License